-2.5.2 XCVT Hosting DS3XM-6
+2.4.3 XCVT Hosting DS3XM-6

-The XCVT card works with DS3XM-6 (transmux) cards.
 A single DS3XM-6 can demultiplex (map down to a lower rate) six DS-3 signals into 168 VT1.5s that the XCVT card manages and cross connects.
 XCVT cards host a maximum of 336 bidirectional VT1.5s.
 In most network configurations, two DS3XM-6 cards are paired as working and protect cards.

-2.5.3 XCVT Card-Level Indicators
+2.4.4 XCVT Card-Level Indicators

-Table 2-16 shows the two card-level LEDs on the XCVT faceplate.
+Table 2-14 shows the two card-level LEDs on the XCVT card faceplate.